Aisha-Badmus/Emergency_Room_Analysis/README.md

 1. Creating new time and moment columns from the date column,
 2. Merging first and last name columns,
 3. Adjusting data formats,
-4. ensuring all records are complete, and
+4. Ensuring all records are complete, and
-5. null values for the satisfaction score were left as it means customers didn't give any rating.
+5. Null values for the satisfaction score were left as it means customers didn't give any rating.

 ## Executive Summary
 ### Overview of Insights